-- Connect to Remote Server establishes a connection with the remote server (if you defined one).
-Otherwise, clicking this button opens the Site Definition dialog box. - Refresh refreshes the file list that displays in the panel. - Get Files from Remote Server copies the selected files from a remote server to the local folder.
-If the Enable Check In and Check Out Files option is active, the copied files are available on the local site in readonly mode, which means you can't modify them.
-You must click the Check Out Files button to edit the files. - Put Files to Remote Server copies the selected files from the local folder to the remote server.
-If a new file is added to the server, and if the Enable Check In and Check Out File option is active, the file's status is Checked Out.
+- Connect to Remote Host establishes a connection with the remote server (if you defined one).
+Otherwise, clicking this button opens the Site Definition dialog box. - Refresh refreshes the file list that displays in the panel. - Get Files copies the selected files from a remote server to the local folder.
+If the Enable File Check In and Check Out option is active, the copied files are available on the local site in read-only mode, which means you can't modify them.
+You must click the Check Out Files button to edit the files. - Put Files copies the selected files from the local folder to the remote server.
+If a new file is added to the server, and if the Enable File Check In and Check Out option is active, the file's status is Checked Out.

-- Check Out Files copies the selected files from the remote server to the local folder and locks the files, so only the user who checked out those files can edit them. - Check In copies the selected files from the local folder to the remote server and makes the copied files readonly in the local folder.
-To edit these files, you need to select them and click the Check Out Files button. - Synchronize with Remote Server synchronizes files between the local folder and remote server so the same version appears in both places. - Expand shows both local files and the remote site (if one has been defined).
+- Check Out Files copies the selected files from the remote server to the local folder and locks the files so only the user who checked out those files can edit them. - Check In Files copies the selected files from the local folder to the remote server and makes the copied files read-only in the local folder.
+To edit these files, you need to select them and click the Check Out Files button. - Synchronize synchronizes the files between the local folder and the remote server so the same version of the files appears in both places. - Expand shows both local files and the remote site (if one has been defined).
 The expanded Files panel has two panes; one displays the files on the remote or test server and one displays the local site files.